 - South Indian tea is famous all over the world.
 This may sound like a great thing.
 But we are paying a huge loss for this fame and money.
 Millions of acres of hill-tops and slopes which were once covered in grasslands and shola forests are now barren tea plantations.
 They will just be green deserts in the nature conservationist’s eyes.

 Tea plantations and Shola forests beside each other! – A beautiful irony

-After all the above known and may unknown threats, there still exists patches of shola forests here and there.
-They thrive in silence in the protection of National forests and wildlife sanctuaries.
+After all the above known and may unknown threats, there still exist patches of shola forests here and there.
+They thrive in silence in the protection of national forests and wildlife sanctuaries.